juri-ynym/juri-ynym.github.io/_pages/about_einstein.md

-Currently I am looking for a temporary job (from April to around July) till my PhD course starts in September.
+Currently I am looking for a temporary job (from April to around July) till my PhD course starts in September .
 I served as a UX researcher of web services for several years .
 I have also experienced a research in the field of Human-computer Interaction and Augmented Reality.

 Initially, I worked at Gaprise.Inc, where I played a key role in expanding monday.com, a project management platform originating from Israel, into the Japanese market.
 Subsequently, at fcafe Inc., I focused on enhancing the user experience for our clients' e-commerce platforms as an UX researcher.